QVoG-BUAA/QVoG-Query-TS/README.md

 npm install
 ```

 It depends on [QVoG-Engine](https://github.com/QVoG-BUAA/QVoG-Engine-TS) and [QVoG-Lib](https://github.com/QVoG-BUAA/QVoG-Lib-TS), since they are not yet uploaded to npm, you need to link them to the project.
-To do this, first run `npm link` in those two repos, and then run the following commands in this project:
+To do this, first run `npm link` in those two repos, and then run the following commands in this repo:

 ```bash
 npm link qvog-engine qvog-lib